 Overall, you should pay attention to the general condition of the bike.
 Does it have matching tires, shiny paint and newer grips and seat covers?
 Motorcycle owners tend to either love or neglect their bikes.
 If you can tell the seller has taken care of the bike, then it’s probably in pretty good condition.
 On the other hand, if there are parts that haven’t been repaired or replaced for a while, it’s likely there could be other issues lurking.

 - Trust your gut: If anything about the seller or the transaction feels wrong or off, then something probably is.
-Don’t let the seller try to confuse you and stick to what you know to be true about the motorcycle you’re looking at.
+Don’t let the seller try to confuse you.
+Stick to what you know to be true about the motorcycle you’re looking at.
 If you’re not comfortable handing over that wad of cash, definitely don’t do it and move on.

 - If you’re a woman rider: Brands like Honda, Yamaha and Harley-Davidson have been adapting their motorcycles to fit the needs of women riders.
 Buying a bike from a fellow woman rider could be beneficial in the way you ride.
 Look for sellers that are also women, so you can get a used bike that fits your needs!